 Different red tones are created by mixing an old enamel office sign, with a wooden Indian temple display, an old cow money box and a very well used vintage soda coolbox.
 The red textures are different but work well together with the warm tone of golden teak and the more neutral colour of the jute woven floor rug.
 We have decorated the temple and the top of the coolbox with unusual vintage padlocks, a stone Ganesh and tiny terracotta pots.

 Add handstitched and woven textiles throws and bedspreads with bold geometric patterns and shapes to give your interiors a warmer softer look and a Global Bohemian feel.
 Go even further and layer them for a real hippy chic feel.

 Add old travel trunks, vintage suitcases, maps and globes to give your interior a vintage travel vibe.
 In the image above we have placed an antique black trunk on top of an old teak cupboard.
 Potted plants soften the black iron and brown wood.
 A stack of suitcases can be used as a side table, while also storing smaller items like games and toys.
 Their well-used and worn surfaces will give any interior a less formal and more relaxed and lived-in feel.

 We have stacked 2 small vintage suitcases and used them to display an old deer skull.
 The lower suitcase acts as a plinth and the colourful books lift it up from the suitcase.

-We have paired our sofa with a large low antique leather trunk.
-We’ve left the trunk as we found it.
+We love leaving our old trunks as we discover them.
+So luggage tags, stickers and scuffs are left on.
 We just used a leather balsam to condition the leather and bring the leather back to life.
-The trunk has retained it’s well-travelled look with travel labels and scuffed edge and marked top.
+The suitcases and trunks have retained their well-travelled look with travel labels and scuffed edge and marked top.
 No artificial distressing!